jimpil/circuit-breaker-fn/README.md

 Three things are needed in order to implement a circuit-breaker:

 - State (managed internally)
-- Error handler (how to react on errors)
+- Error handler (how to react to errors)
 - Processing handler (the process we're protecting against)

 Looking at the `circuit-breaker-fn.primitives` namespace, we can see there are exactly three Vars: